-Unless seized from a crime scene, digital and film images are considered work product not evidence.
-To request case images, use the Multi Media Request form (MM-001) and email the form to apdphotolab@austintexas.gov.
+- Unless seized from a crime scene, digital and film images are considered work product not evidence.
+To request image prints, use the Multi Media Request form (MM-001) and email the form to apdphotolab@austintexas.gov. - NOTE: Travis County Attorney's Office has a separate Multi Media Request form (MM-002).

-Image Submission for Tire or Shoe Impression Comparison
+Image Submission for Latent or Shoe Impression Comparison

-- For image submission for tire or shoe impression comparisons being submitted to Texas DPS, follow these guidelines: - 1.
-Using the Multi Media Request form, request the images, specific for the comparison, saved onto a DVD. - 2.
+- For image submission for latent or shoe impression comparisons submitted to Texas DPS, follow these guidelines: - 1.
+Using the Multi Media Request form, request the images, specific for the comparison, saved onto a DVD. and - 2.
 Email the form to apdphotolab@austintexas.gov - 3.
-Once the request is processed and the DVD is created: - a.
-It can released directly to the requestor (please contact MML personnel to schedule a pickup), or - b.
-The item is entered into Evidence and LIMS by MML personnel then transferred to the Quality Assurance Specialist, who will transfer the DVD along with the comparison evidence item to Texas DPS.
+Once the request is processed, the DVD will be entered into Evidence. - 4.
+After the evidence DVD is entered into the Forensic LIMS, the Forensic Quality Assurance Specialist will transfer it, along with the comparison evidence item, to Texas DPS.